jluttine/jluttine.github.io/blog/conda-on-nixos/index.md

 I'd be glad to hear about any such ideas.
 I'd be interested to know if this could be modified for inclusion in `nixpkgs`, thus making Conda easily accessible to all NixOS users.

+*Updated 2017-05-27: Added some libraries and environment variables to the configuration in order to support Spyder.*

 [^1]: Anaconda is a comprehensive Conda installer containing Python, Conda and a
     large number of other packages.